clarmndp/information-system/README.md

 # Information System
 A food item, establishment, and review database management system.
 ## Running the application locally
+Firstly, deploy or setup the MariaDB server in your terminal using the same directory in your repo.
+Make sure MariaDB and Python is installed in your local machine.

+    $ mysql -u root -p
+    Enter password: <password here>
+    MariaDB [(none)]> source food.sql
+    MariaDB [(none)]> exit

+After setting up the food DB, run **app.py**

+    python app.py

+Or alternatively,

+    python3 app.py

 ## Developer guidelines
 Always take note of the following notes.